Heather Moffat, Executive Director

 Liz grew up in the redwoods of the San Lorenzo Valley before heading off to UC Berkeley to pursue a degree in anthropology and Celtic studies.
-While there she conducted research on baboon teeth morphology for the Museum of Vertebrate Zoology and interned with the Hearst Museum of Anthropology.
-She continued her education at the University of Washington in Seattle where she earned an MA in the little known field of Museology and studied all things museum-related.
-She gained a broad understanding of museums through coursework and internships at the Burke Museum of Natural History, the Woodland Park Zoo, and the Experience Music Project and Science Fiction Museum.
-Liz is a true museum nerd and is passionate about public understanding and engagement in science.
-As the current Visitor Services Manager, she manages the public spaces of the Museum.
+While there she conducted research on baboon teeth morphology for the Integrative Biology Department and interned with the Hearst Museum of Anthropology.
+She continued her education at the University of Washington in Seattle where she earned an MA in the little known field of Museology.
+She gained a broad understanding of museums through coursework and internships at the Burke Museum of Natural History, the Woodland Park Zoo, the Experience Music Project and Science Fiction Museum.
+Liz is passionate about public understanding and engagement in science and as the current Visitor Services Manager, she manages the public spaces of the Museum.
+Read more about Liz.

 Chris Sulots, Volunteer Program Manager